Elao/PhpEnums/README.md

 # Features

 - Base implementation for simple, readable and flagged (bitmask) enumerations based on the [BiplaneEnumBundle](https://github.com/yethee/BiplaneEnumBundle) ones.
-- Symfony's Form component integration with form types.
+- Symfony Form component integration with form types.
-- Symfony's Serializer component integration with a normalizer class.
+- Symfony Serializer component integration with a normalizer class.
 - Doctrine DBAL integration with abstract classes aiming to easy storing your enumeration in the database.

 # Installation